ailintom/persons-names-MK-rdf/SPARQL QGIS Example.md

 These can be used in diverse applications, for example, one can map query results with GIS software.
 In this example, I use QGIS and a free SPARQL plugin for QGIS.

 1. [QGIS](https://qgis.org/en/site/) and [SPARQLing Unicorn QGIS Plugin](https://github.com/sparqlunicorn/sparqlunicornGoesGIS) are both free crossplatform software.
 2. SPARQLing Unicorn QGIS Plugin should be installed manually, because it is not yet an official plugin.
+Otherwise you can enable exprimental plugins in QGIS (Plugins -> Manage and install plugins -> Settings -> Also show experimental plugins); afther this you should be able to install SPARQLing Unicorn through the user interface (among All plugins).
 3. In SPARQLing Unicorn QGIS Plugin, you can add the Persons and Names of the Middle Kingdom SPARQL endpoint https://pnm.uni-mainz.de/sparql through "Quick Add RDF Resource" disabling the "detect namespaces" checkbox.
 An error message may be displayed, but the endpoint is still added.
 4. With the Persons and Names of the Middle Kingdom SPARQL endpoint, you can execute queries, including geographical coordinates and put them on the map.